haryunio/LibraryLight/LibraryLight API document.md

       - `{"success": false, "reason": "An error occurred when comparing the password with the hash!"}`
       - `{"success": false, "reason": "Something is wrong with the database."}`
       - `{"success": true}`
+    - Notes
+      - You can log in when you are logged in.

   - **To logout**
     - Request